Maria Montessori was an educational pioneer who worked with young children to encourage creativity and independence. According to Montessori:

-Considering the Montessori approach for your child?
-You don’t have to wait for preschool to begin encouraging your baby to think and act independently!
+If you're considering the Montessori approach for your child, you don’t have to wait for preschool to begin encouraging your little one to think and act independently.
 Turn your toddler’s space into a safe and independent learning environment with these tips for creating a fun and educational Montessori bedroom.

 Keep Decor Simple

-High-contrast patterns and bold, primary colors may be good for development, but when it comes to the nursery, these elements are best left outside.
-Your baby’s bedroom should be a relaxing place.
+If your goal is to promote independence, it's important to keep things simple and easy to manage.
+Your baby’s bedroom should be a relaxing place where your child can feel at home and in control.
 Think neutrals and soft, soothing shades like aqua or green, and be careful when introducing patterned elements.
 Keep clutter to a minimum, and choose accessories that double as toys, such as a beautiful, wooden abacus or a set of hand-carved stacking rings.

 Ditch the Crib

 Cribs restrict movement and leave toddlers dependent on their parents for access to their own bed.
 Parents must decide when their child should sleep and when they should wake up—a decision that, according to Montessori principles, should ultimately be left to the child.
 Although SIDS-safe sleeping practices are a must during baby’s first year, an easy-to-access floor bed is a safe and easy way to give your toddler autonomy over the basic bodily instinct to sleep.
 Simply place your child’s mattress on the floor, and install a baby gate at the door to restrict access to the bedroom.

 Adjust the Scale

 The world can be a pretty intimidating place when you’re only 2 feet tall.
 Scaling things down a bit not only reduces anxiety but also gives your little one the ability to explore and interact with their environment, learning as they go.
 Freedom of movement and accessibility are basic to the Montessori philosophy.